 “Peter is one of the most creative people I know.
 His attention to detail and discerning taste make him a truely unique musical force.”

-tl;dr I’m Peter Rodocker, a producer, mixing engineer, songwriter and performer in Portland, OR.
+tl;dr I’m Peter Rodocker, a producer, mixing engineer, songwriter, performer and studio owner in Portland, OR.
 I’ve produced, written, arranged and recorded music heard in film, television and national advertising.
-I also produced The Sound Reason radio show on KZME 107.1 FM and the Yellow Room Recording Presents video web series.
+I also produced the Yellow Room Recording Presents radio show and video web series.

 tl;dr I’m a producer, engineer, arranger, mixer, songwriter and multi-instrumentalist.
 I was born in Paducah, KY and raised on music in Nashville, TN.
 I now live in Portland, OR.
 I like what I remember of Paducah, love Nashville and adore Portland.